-Insured person: 3.2% of covered weekly or monthly earnings (January 2010), according to 16 wage classes.
-The voluntarily insured contribute 10.8% of covered weekly earnings (January 2010), according to 16 wage classes.
+Insured person: 3.2% of covered weekly or monthly earnings (January 2010) or one third of the overall contribution rate, according to 16 wage classes.
+The voluntarily insured contribute 10.8% of covered earnings (January 2010).

-The minimum weekly earnings for contribution calculation purposes are TT\$120.
+The minimum weekly earnings used to calculate contributions are TT\$120.

-The maximum weekly earnings for contribution calculation purposes are TT\$1,915.
+The maximum weekly earnings used to calculate contributions are TT\$1,915.